ready4god2513/ko-calendar/README.md

-ko-datetime.js
+ko-calendar
 ==============

-A simple datetime picker written as a Knockout Component
+A simple date/time picker written as a Knockout Component